SuperUserNameMan/STB-php-ffi/README.md

 `TTF::*` is a shortcut to `STB::stbtt_*`, and also contains dedicated constants and helpers.

 `Vorbis::*` is a shortcut to `STB::stb_vorbis_*` and contains dedicated constants and helpers.

+---

+Credits :
+- the `test.ogg` file is converted from ["Silly Intro" by Alexander Nakarada](https://freepd.com/comedy.php)